NGF-FCO/icf-results-rap/README.md

 ### 3. Tidying and filtering
 <ol type ="a">

 <li> To transform the data into useful summaries, it must be tidied.
-Columns names and data values are cleaned and TA KPI 2 is separated into 2.1 and 2.2 to distinguish individuals from organisations.
+Column names and data values are cleaned and TA KPI 2 is separated into 2.1 and 2.2 to distinguish individuals from organisations.
 The four sub funds under the CIFs are also merged under one Programme ID.</li>

 <li>Results data from the previous year are also tidied in the same way as the latest data.</li>

 </ol>

 ### 4. Tests
-As an additional QA step, we run several data validation tests to ensure inputters of data into REX have not accidentally inputted results data into future reporting years, duplicate records haven't accidentally been created, check KPI15 scores are valid, and that planned results have been updated for the current reporting year.
+We run several data validation tests to ensure inputters of data into REX have not accidentally entered results data into future reporting years, duplicate records haven't accidentally been created, we check KPI15 scores are valid, and that planned results have been updated for the current reporting year.

 ### 5. Transform
 The tidied data is transformed into various summary tables.
 These summaries are used for quality assurance, internal reporting and dashboards, and ultimately feed directly into the ICF results publication.